Last updated: August 2018

 Advantages of Subsites

 - A subsite can be provisioned by anyone with at least Full Control permission (more specifically, the Create Subsites permission level) on the parent site.
 I.e. You don’t require a farm or tenant admin to provision one for you.
-(Although in SharePoint Online, anyone in a specified AD group can provision an Office 365 Group site collection; to provision a standard SharePoint site collection still requires a Farm or Tenant Admin)
+(Although in SharePoint Online, anyone in a specified AD group can provision an Office 365 Group site collection; to provision a standard SharePoint site collection on SharePoint Server requires membership in the Farm Administrators SharePoint group on the machine running the Central Administration website.
+To provision a Classic SharePoint site collection in Office 365 no longer requires you to be a Global Admin or SharePoint Online administrator; you can now allow users who don’t have permission to create groups to create sites without an Office 365 Group thru the SharePoint UI.
+The site can be either a team site, communication site or a classic site)

 - A subsite can automatically be added to the navigation of the parent site if you have the navigation settings configured that way.